aashishmodak/cookbooksrepo/docker-install/README.md

 docker-install Cookbook
 =======================
-Installs Hashicorp vault from package OR source code to CentOS 7
+Installs docker from package to CentOS 7

 Requirements
 ------------
-Installs Hashicorp vault on CentOS 7
+Installs docker on CentOS 7

 Attributes
 ----------